rheehot/visidata-book/stdpipes.md

 - user takes control and does whatever interactively

 #### `-o` <output.ext>

-   - `Ctrl+Q` aborts immediately and outputs the top sheet
+   - `Ctrl+Q` aborts immediately, so there is a top sheet to output.
-   - `q` or `gq` pop those sheets off the stack
+   - `q` or `gq` quit the sheets first, so there are no sheets on the stack to output.
-   - it is important to have the two modes of exit, to distinguish when to emit and when not to.
-   - [alt design] if you asked for output, it's reasonable to think you expected it and would want that to be the default, and that `Ctrl+Q` is an extra shift key to abort.